Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 And it’s good to be prepared.
 Whether it’s about accessible executive reports on resource planning, project costs and timelines, or benchmarking to better focus on decisions, Waydev brings the data you need to support your story in front of the stakeholders.
 Learn how it works.

-One of the most enjoyable parts of the day for many software engineering managers is holding one-on-one meetings.
+One of the most enjoyable parts of the day for many software engineer manager is holding one-on-one meetings.

 It’s a valuable time of your day as a manager.
 You have the chance to start meaningful conversations, understand how they’re doing and where they need support, acknowledge and encourage their accomplishments and efforts.